What is a Mortgage Loan (Canada)?

 And there are numerous specialized financing companies that specialize in lending.

 You can also use the services of a mortgage broker.
 This is my recommended way because it saves you time and potential stress from figuring out what you can take, what you should take, and understanding all the conditions and features on mortgages.
 This is assuming you find a good mortgage broker.
-You can use our mortgage broker directory to find one.

 Or, as I’ve read in a few news articles, you can use the “bank of mom and dad!”